-Few cat owners have never heard of "BARF", but many are not sure what to do with this new concept.
+Few cat owners have heard of "BARF", but many are unsure what to do with this new concept.
 What exactly is “BARF”?
 What makes "biologically appropriate raw food" so much healthier for cats?
 What are the advantages and disadvantages of cat raw diet?

 What is Cat Raw Diet?

 The term “BARF” refers to what is known as “biologically appropriate raw food”, from the original name “Bone and raw food” or “biologically appropriate raw foods”.
 This method of feeding is particularly well suited to cats for a reason: cats are naturally carnivorous.
-And with a cat raw diet, they get exactly the raw meat they need.
-Unlike cooked foods, BARF portions are served completely raw and without being cooked or roasted first.
+And with a cat raw diet, they get the raw meat they need.
+Unlike cooked foods, BARF portions are served entirely raw without being cooked or roasted.
 This raw diet, however, also makes skeptics.
 Raw meat is generally dangerous for humans, it can cause stomach aches, intolerances and infections.
 Isn't it the same for cats?

 Why is raw food better for cats?

 Even though domestic cats have lived with us for millennia, ready-made industrial cat foods are relatively new.
 Mars introduced the first canned cat food in 1958, and this product is still known today as "Whiskas".
-Twenty years later appeared the dry food of the same brand.
+Twenty years later appeared, the dry food of the same brand.
 Hills developed the "Prescription Diet Feline" in the 1970s, and since 1990 medical foods have also been available for the dietary treatment of disease.
-The cat has therefore not yet completely adapted physically to kibble and wet food in cans and sachets.
+The cat has, therefore, not yet wholly adapted physically to kibble and wet food in cans and sachets.
 Such physical development takes place over a very long period and many generations.
 Even today, many cats catch birds and small rodents, but it's more about keeping busy than feeding.
-The cat's digestive tract hasn't quite adapted to the quieter life they lead with humans, and the ready-made food that goes with it.
-Deep down, cats are all hunters, and it shows in their behaviors and organs, which resemble those of small wild cats!
+The cat's digestive tract hasn't quite adapted to the quieter life they lead with humans and the ready-made food that goes with it.
+Deep down, cats are all hunters, and their behaviors and organs resemble those of small wild cats!

 But what about bacteria and parasites like worms that can be found in meat?
-As a hunter, the cat's digestive system is adapted to the consumption of prey.
+As a hunter, the cat's digestive system is adapted to prey consumption.
 However, the meat of these prey items is less germ-laden than raw processed meat.
-Cats are less susceptible to these germs than humans, but they are also susceptible to parasites.
+As a result, cats are less susceptible to these germs than humans, but they are also susceptible to parasites.
 But cats shed intestinal germs with their feces, and then they can come into contact with humans.

 Although raw meat is less suitable for human consumption, it can be a very suitable diet for cats!
 Nevertheless, raw food is not without risks.